Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Introduction

-Working in the `classical' J1 setting, namely with $\rho=\tilde{\rho}=\dJ $ in the above, a highly effective and elegant theory was developed in the seminal papers of Jakubowski, M\'emin, \& Pag\`es \cite{jakubowskimeminpages} and Kurtz \& Protter \cite{kurtzprotter}.
-Among their main results, both papers show that \eqref{eq:intro_conv} holds provided the two following conditions are satisfied.
-First of all, the pairs $(H^n,X^n)$ must converge weakly \emph{together} on the amalgamated space $(\D_{\R^{2d}}[0,\infty),\dJ )$, as opposed to only being jointly weakly convergent on the product space $(\D_{\R^{d}}[0,\infty),\dJ )\times(\D_{\R^{d}}[0,\infty),\dJ ) $.
-The second condition concerns the semimartingale integrators $X^n$, and differs between the two papers: in \cite{jakubowskimeminpages} these are required to satisfy the so-called P-UT condition, due to Stricker \cite{stricker}, while \cite{kurtzprotter} introduced a new so-called UCV condition.
-Definitions and further details can be found in Appendix \ref{app:UCV_and_PUT}, but we stress that we shall \emph{not} rely on the P-UT and UCV conditions in the present paper.
+Working with the $J_1$ topology, an elegant and effective theory was developed in the seminal papers of Jakubowski, M\'emin, \& Pag\`es \cite{jakubowskimeminpages} and Kurtz \& Protter \cite{kurtzprotter}.
+In particular, \eqref{eq:intro_conv} holds under the following two conditions: Firstly, the pairs $(H^n,X^n)$ must converge weakly \emph{together} on $(\D_{\R^{2d}}[0,\infty),\dJ )$.
+Secondly, the semimartingale integrators $X^n$ must enjoy some uniform regularity: \cite{jakubowskimeminpages} enforces the P-UT condition (predictable uniform tightness), originally due to Stricker \cite{stricker}, while \cite{kurtzprotter} introduced the UCV condition (uniformly controlled variations).
+We will not make use of these conditions, but we recall them in Appendix \ref{app:UCV_and_PUT} for reference.

-Although the machinery in \cite{jakubowskimeminpages, kurtzprotter} is built with general semimartingales in mind, it is effective even when the limit $X$ in \eqref{eq:intro_conv} is `just' a Brownian motion.
-For example, the theory of \cite{jakubowskimeminpages, kurtzprotter} is used for identifying limit theorems for stochastic partial differential equations such as Brownian perturbations of the Schr\"odinger equation \cite{Pellegrini}, studying scaling limits of Hawkes processes \cite{Rosenbaum}, showing convergence results for Mean Field Games \cite{carmona-delarue-lacker, Lacker2} or McKean--Vlasov control problems \cite{Lacker_limit}, and characterising the solution of certain local equations of unimodular Galton--Watson trees through the solution of path-dependent McKean--Vlasov SDEs \cite{ramanan_lacker}.

-In Section \ref{sect:applications_brief}, we treat a range of applications where jump discontinuities play a crucial role.
-We note already here that the first application pertains to a large body of work on cointegration tests in the econometrics literature, which is exactly where one encounters the lion's share of the many hundreds of citations for the seminal papers \cite{jakubowskimeminpages, kurtzprotter}, see e.g.~\cite{Caner_Hansen, davis2, davis, Hansen92, ibragimov_phillips_2008, johansen_nielsen, liang_phillips_wang_wang_2016, Park_Phillips2, Wang_book}.
-In this regard, the recent comment \cite{fabozzi_comment} highlights some evident confusion in the literature and indicates a need for a more transparent and consolidated treatment of stochastic integral convergence.
-Notably, \cite{fabozzi_comment} makes a point of emphasising that \emph{``the principal purpose of this comment [...] is to warn researchers working in econometrics about the difficulties associated with the convergence problems for stochastic integrals and the possible misuse of the continuous mapping theorem''}.
-We shall return to this in Section \ref{sect:econometrics} below.